 If you have a joint financial agreement with a partner, then their credit information will be linked to yours for as long as that agreement exists

-“This is because lenders look at all the financial commitments someone has when new credit is applied for – and if there are joint financial agreements they are more than likely to look at the credit history of the partner too.”
+“Although it is positive that over half of people who do not have a mortgage (54%) say they know their partner has a good credit rating, it is crucial that this is confirmed by each partner checking their credit report – and perhaps even sharing it with each other.
+Lenders look at all the financial commitments someone has when new credit is applied for – and if there are joint financial agreements they are more than likely to look at the credit history of the partner too.”

-Equifax offers a free online credit check to view your personal credit report, including any joint agreements you may have.
 The Equifax Credit Report is accessible for 30 days free simply by logging onto http://www.equifax.co.uk.
-If customers do not cancel before the end of the 30 Day Free Trial, the service will continue at £8.99 per month, giving them unlimited online access to their credit information and weekly alerts on any changes to their credit file.
+If customers do not cancel before the end of the 30 Day Free Trial, the service will continue at £9.95 per month, giving them unlimited online access to their credit information and weekly alerts on any changes to their credit file.
 It also includes an online dispute facility to help them correct any errors on their credit file simply and quickly.

 The Equifax app is available free from the Apple iTunes Store on iPhone and iPad and from Google Play for Androids.

 *Equifax House Buying Survey- conducted June 2013 - 851 respondents.
 434 people have a mortgage/416 do not have a mortgage

 Equifax is a global leader in consumer, commercial and workforce information solutions, providing businesses of all sizes and consumers with information they can trust.
 We organize and assimilate data on more than 500 million consumers and 81 million businesses worldwide, and use advanced analytics and proprietary technology to create and deliver customized insights that enrich both the performance of businesses and the lives of consumers.